 We have pioneered (i) a method for turbulence simulation that avoids explicit parameterization of unresolved turbulent scales ; (ii) a monolithic approach to FSI that circumvents the coupling problem, by expressing the FSI problem as a unified continuum model .
 Both (i) and (ii) are imbedded into the underlying methodology of adaptive finite element methods, implemented in the open source FEniCS-HPC framework that we develop in our research group.
 In benchmark workshops organized by NASA, Boeing and others, we have proven our technology , and since 2008 SNIC has supported our research and the development of open source software on Sweden’s most powerful supercomputing resources.
 In an ongoing project funded by the Swedish Research Council we have developed a clinical pathway for patient-specific simulation of the blood flow in the left ventricle of the human heart [5,6].

-The objectives for this project are: (i) to investigate fundamental mathematical questions regarding existence of solutions to the mathematical equations that describe turbulent flow (with University College Dublin and Imperial College London); (ii) patient-specific simulation of the blood flow in the left ventricle of the human heart (with Karolinska hospital, Karolinska Institute and CNRS Paris); (iii) fluid-structure interaction simulation of blood flow in the brain (with University of Illinois), and (iv) fluid-structure interaction of human cells (with Linköping University).
+The objectives for this project are: (i) to investigate fundamental mathematical questions regarding existence of solutions to the mathematical equations that describe turbulent flow (with University College Dublin and Imperial College London); (ii) patient-specific simulation of the blood flow in the left ventricle of the human heart (with Karolinska hospital, Karolinska Institute and CNRS Paris); (iii) fluid-structure interaction of human cells (with Linköping University); and (iv) prototype simulations of piezoelectric material as part of the EU project GENEX which will start during 2022.

 J. Hoffman et al., Towards a parameter-free method for high Reynolds number turbulent flow simulation based on adaptive finite element approximation, Comput.
 Meth.
 Appl.
 Mech.
 Engrg., Vol.288, pp.60-74, 2015.